Azure/fta-customerfacingapps/containerizeecommercesite/article/eShopOnWeb.md

 * Your provisioned AKS cluster will look similar to the one below:

 ## Set up Build  Definition in Azure DevOps
-* Go to VSTS, create a new build
+* Go to Azure DevOps, create a new build
 * To set up build steps, you will add two Docker tasks and one for Publish Artifact (docker build, docker push, publish k8s files)
 * Your Completed build defintion with three tasks will look like this:
 ![Screenshot](images/eShopOnWeb-CompletedBuildDef.png)